 You are expected to participate in all course discussions in a manner informed by respect for others, including those with views that may be different than your own.
 You are responsible for and may be tested on all material discussed online.
 Lack of participation may drop your course grade.
 You are required to comment on at least one other classmate's post in order to get full points.
-This is required and you will lose 2 points per discussion post if you have not provided at least one comment per discussion post.
+This is required and you will lose 2 points per discussion post if have not provided at least one comment on at least one classmate's post for each discussion post.